slvdrvncntjvr/Python-Web-Scraper/README.md

 1. `scraping_results.json` - Raw scraped data in JSON format
 2. `scraping_results.csv` - Flattened data in CSV format
 3. `scraping_analysis.png` - Visualizations of the scraped data

-## Important Notes

-1. **Respect websites' terms of service**: Some websites prohibit scraping.
-Always check the robots.txt file and terms of service.

-2. **Rate limiting**: The default rate limit is 1 second between requests.
-Increase this if you're concerned about overwhelming the target server.

-3. **Caching**: By default, the script caches responses to avoid redundant requests.
-Use `--no-cache` to always fetch fresh data.

-4. **Customization**: For more advanced use cases, you may need to modify the `data_selectors` dictionary in the script to match the structure of the website you're scraping.

-5. **Legal considerations**: Web scraping may have legal implications depending on the website and how you use the data.
-Always ensure you're using the script responsibly and legally.

-## Troubleshooting

-If you encounter errors:

-1. Check that all dependencies are installed correctly
-2. Verify the URL is accessible in your browser
-3. Look at the log file (`scraper.log`) for detailed error messages
-4. Try increasing the timeout if requests are failing
-5. Consider adding `--no-cache` if you're getting stale data

-Let me know if you need help with any specific aspect of using this script!